GoranKukic/typescript-fundamentals/README.md

 - **JavaScript developers**: Looking to transition to TypeScript to enhance code reliability.
 - **Beginner devs**: Who want to understand the advantages of typed systems.
 - **Professionals**: Preparing for interviews or improving project scalability and maintainability.

-TypeScript might seem like a steep learning curve at first, but with the right guidance, you'll soon discover how powerful it is for building robust applications.

 ### Let's Get Started 🚀